125 Common Interview Questions and Answers (With Tips)February 24, 2020

-Often hiring managers ask about your future goals to determine whether or not you’re looking to stay with the company long-term.
+Tip: Often hiring managers ask about your future goals to determine whether or not you’re looking to stay with the company long-term.
 Additionally, this question is used to gauge your ambition, expectations for your career and your ability to plan ahead.
 The best way to handle this question is to determine your current career trajectory and how this role plays into helping you reach your ultimate goals.

-Example: “I would like to continue developing my marketing expertise as well as my leadership skills over the next several years.
+Example: “I would like to continue developing my marketing expertise as well as over the next several years.
 One of the reasons I’m interested in working for a fast-growing startup company is that I’ll have the ability to wear many hats and collaborate with many different departments.
 I believe this experience will serve me well in achieving my ultimate goal of someday leading a marketing department.”

 For more on answering this question, visit Interview Question: “What Are Your Future Goals?”